SETIatHCRO/ATA-Utils/FeedSensors/README.md

 ## sensors.rb

-Reads the historical sensor data, crams it into the database This script is typically run once a day to load the previous day's data.
+Reads the historical sensor data, crams it into the database Loads into the googledb and sonata1 server MYSQL databases.
+This script is typically run once a day to load the previous day's data.
 Data obtained by "ssh atasys@sonata ls -l /home/obs/archive/tempmon/june08/20*"